-Electrophy is a program to analyse electrophysiological data for MS-Windows 98, 2000, XP and Vista.
-Support for W95 has been discontinued since v 4.40.
+Electrophy is a program to analyse electrophysiological data for MS-Windows 2000 and up.

 In only minutes carry out baseline correction, leak and common signal subtraction, detect single channel openings, synaptic currents or spikes with high precision and make your publish-ready dwell time histograms,dot plots, post/peri stimulus time histograms (PSTH), spike interval histograms, EPSP size, rise or decay time histograms etc.